ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/yocto_qemu/yocto_build.md

 After the build is complete, the images are in the `build-qemu-arm64/tmp/deploy/images/qemuarm64` directory.

-## Run the image on the 64-bit Arm QEMU target
+## How run the image on the 64-bit Arm QEMU target?

 QEMU is installed on your machine as part of cloning the Poky repository and sourcing the environment script.